NMReDATAInitiative/J-graph/testSchema/README.md

 node test.js instances > results_validation.txt
 echo "test the schema of all json in instancesLD ..." node test.js instancesLD > results_validationLD.txt

+The validation of mnova files fails: node testMn.js instances for the spectrum an error for the molecule the schema are not on-line